jk634/physical-activity-recognition-util/README.md

     }
 }
 ```
-In this MainActivity class, the AccelerometerListener interface is implemented, allowing the reception of accelerometer data.
+Here, the AccelerometerListener interface is implemented, allowing the reception of accelerometer data.
 In the onCreate() method, the accelerometer is initialized and the listener is registered.
 The onResume() and onPause() methods ensure that the listener is properly registered and unregistered during the activity's lifecycle, allowing you to handle new accelerometer data as needed.

 I recommend you to filter acceleration data using the filter method because it helps remove the effects of gravity from the raw accelerometer readings.
 By applying a low-pass filter with a smoothing factor (alpha), the filter function separates gravitational acceleration from the overall acceleration.